Get ready for Reconnect Week 2021!

 Apply for a Rotary Peace Fellowship – Apply to study in one of Rotary’s Peace Centers to develop skills related to peace and conflict resolution.

-Join a Rotarian Action Group – Join experts in a specific field, such as water and sanitation or literacy, to contribute to Rotary service projects worldwide.
+Join a Rotary Action Group – Join experts in a specific field, such as water and sanitation or literacy, to contribute to Rotary service projects worldwide.

-Apply for a Rotary scholarship – Apply for a scholarship with a local Rotary club to learn about a subject related to one of Rotary’s six causes.
+Apply for a Rotary scholarship – Apply for a scholarship with a local Rotary club to learn about a subject related to one of Rotary’s seven causes.

 Questions?
 Email us at email@example.com.